Amruthakap3/Amruthakap3/README.md

-- 👋 Hi, I’m @Amrutha
+# Hi there, I'm Amrutha 👋
-- 🌱 I’m currently learning MS in CS
+- 🌱 I’m a Data Analyst specializing in SQL, Python and PoweBI.
+I’m passionate about building analytics tools
-- 📫 How to reach me ...

 <!---
 Amruthakap3/Amruthakap3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.